aquasecurity/tfsec/docs/checks/azure/storage/queue-services-logging-enabled.md

 title: When using Queue Services for a storage account, logging should be enabled.
 ---

+# When using Queue Services for a storage account, logging should be enabled.

 ### Default Severity: <span class="severity medium">medium</span>

 ### Explanation